 In regard to streetscapes, the applicant will meet all the minimum requirements on Ashford-Dunwoody Road, which includes a minimum 8-foot sidewalk.
 Along Ravinia Parkway, the applicant will meet streetscape requirements for the first ~250 feet.
 At the first curb cut, the applicant proposes a crosswalk across the street to connect with the existing sidewalk network on the north side of Ravinia Parkway.
 This proposal requires a relief from Section 27-98 which the applicant is requesting concurrently with the amendment.
-Section 27-98 designates Ravinia Parkway as a secondary street; see Figure 7 for secondary street frontage details.
-Installing the frontage requirements along the remainder of Ravinia Parkway is complicated by the presence of the aforementioned trees, as well as significant topographical challenges.
+Section 27-98 designates Ravinia Parkway as a secondary street; see Figure 6 for secondary street frontage details.
+Rather than require the installation of the frontage requirements along the remainder of Ravinia Parkway, staff recommends that a 20-foot access easement be provided to facilitate a future connection.